royneary/painless-gnunet/tutorial_debian9.md

 hosts: files dns
 ```

+**Attention: Once we modified `etc/nsswitch.conf` DNS resolution will only be possible as long is GNUnet is running.
+We can leave the next step out, but then we will not be able to use GNUnet's name resolution in external applications.**

 We save a copy of the original file and then modify the line using sed:

 ```